Ficksburg: Notable residents

-Annelize van der Ryst - Matrone Netta Nortje in 7de Laan.
-Born in Ficksburg in 1948.
-Moved away at age 10.

 Media

 The Ficksburg News began publication as a community newspaper in the early 1900s and, after a hiatus in the 1970s, resumed in its present form in 1979.
 The town also has a community radio station that broadcasts to the surrounding towns of Fouriesburg, Clocolan and Ladybrand.
 Sesoto FM broadcast 24 hours per day in Sesotho.

 In the 1930s and throughout the "war years" the editor of the Ficksburg News was Harold Lloyd, whose son, Michael, also a journalist, became well known as the editor of The Star, The Natal Mercury and the Diamond Fields Advertiser, among other leading newspapers.
 After suffering many tribulations as a prisoner-of-war, he became an Anglican priest and, at the time of his death, was the rector of St. Alban's Church in Kimberley.
 Both Lloyds were responsible for kindling in the well-known writer, Marie Warder, the desire to become a journalist.

 A rarity for French tourists visiting Ficksburg is that it has a repeater for Radio France International (RFI) in the case of Ficksburg, because of the multitude of French missionaries in the neighboring country of Lesotho.
 Radiomonde Français International broadcasts 24 hours per day in French and English on 96.5 FM Stereo exclusively to Ficksburg.
 The BBC World Service radio station broadcasts from London 24 hours per day on 90.2 FM Stereo.